Collect MySQL binary logs (to be deprecated)

 4. Create a machine group.

-• If you have an existing machine group, click Use Existing Machine Groups.
+• If you have a machine group, click Use Existing Machine Groups.

-• If you do not have a machine group, perform the following steps to create one.
+• If you do not have a machine group, follow these steps to create one.
 This example uses an ECS instance.

 1. On the ECS Instance tab, select the target ECS instance and click Create.